 council, chamber etc. Most issues affecting our town are brought

 community action team for resolution.

 cannot be positively determined.
-Assumption is that was no
+The general assumption is that there was no

 settlement prior to 1870.